Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Asynch Assignment
+  This was a simple HTML and JavaScript assignment using the async attribute.

 ### Countdown and Slideshow Project
   This project was in HTML, CSS, and JavaScript.
 It includes a countdown timer featuring an if loop and an alert.
 This also includes a slideshow that incorporates all three languages and features an if loop, a for loop, the document.getElementsByClassName() method, and fading and hover animation effects.